Searea/dnd_weapons/info.md

 ## Offensive Properties

-Brace: If you use a readied Action to set a brace weapon against a charge, you deal double Damage on a successful hit against a charging character (Includes str, feats, & weapon enhancement)
+*Brace*: If you use a readied Action to set a brace weapon against a charge, you deal double Damage on a successful hit against a charging character (Includes str, feats, & weapon enhancement)
     (On the first hit only)
-    Defensive Brace: +2 AC against an opponent you hit when bracing
+    *Defensive Brace*: +2 AC against an opponent you hit when bracing

-Charging: Does double damage when charging (on the first hit with the weapon only)
+*Charging*: Does double damage when charging (on the first hit with the weapon only)
     If you are using multiple weapons, they each would get one hit doubled

-Brutal: Reroll any 1s on the base damage dice for this weapon
+*Brutal*: Reroll any 1s on the base damage dice for this weapon
     Good for 2d6 vs brutal 1d12 (same avg)

-Deadly: (rare) When you use this weapon to deliver a coup de grace, it gains a +4 bonus to damage when calculating the DC of the Fortitude saving throw to see whether the target of the coup de grace dies from the attack.
+*Deadly*: (rare) When you use this weapon to deliver a coup de grace, it gains a +4 bonus to damage when calculating the DC of the Fortitude saving throw to see whether the target of the coup de grace dies from the attack.
 The bonus is not added to the actual damage of the coup de grace attack.

-Wounding: Every damage counts as 2 for the purposes of wounding
+*Wounding*: Every damage counts as 2 for the purposes of wounding

-Hard-Hitting: (For Light weapons) This may be wielded in two hands for a 1.5 str bonus to damage
+*Hard-Hitting*: (For Light weapons) This may be wielded in two hands for a 1.5 str bonus to damage

 ## Defensive

-Block (X): Grants a +X shield bonus against the weapon type (unless flat-footed)
+*Block (X)*: Grants a +X shield bonus against the weapon type (unless flat-footed)
     Arrows (+bolts, darts, throw stones, etc), Light Thrown

-Unbalancing (-X): Applies a -X (default -1) dodge Penalty AC while wielding one
+*Unbalancing (-X)*: Applies a -X (default -1) dodge Penalty AC while wielding one
     Warmace?

 ## Penalties

-Slow Recovery: After making an attack with this weapon you take a -2 penalty to AC per attack
+*Slow Recovery*: After making an attack with this weapon you take a -2 penalty to AC per attack

-Weak: You do not add your str bonus to damage
+*Weak*: You do not add your str bonus to damage

-Unwieldy: (rare?) used for 2H weapons which count as 1H for Str Bonus
+*Unwieldy*: (rare?) used for 2H weapons which count as 1H for Str Bonus
     Finesse 2H such as Chains

 ## Weapon Types

-Uncomfortable: (rare) For weapons you wear, you cannot sleep in them without gaining exhaustion
+*Uncomfortable*: (rare) For weapons you wear, you cannot sleep in them without gaining exhaustion

-Nonlethal (§): These weapons deal nonlethal Damage
+*Nonlethal (§)*: These weapons deal nonlethal Damage (Subdual)

-Versatile: Increased damage when used 2 handed?
+*Versatile*: Increased damage when used 2 handed?
 (For most 1/2 handers), maybe call them 1½ handers
     https://dnd-wiki.org/wiki/SRD5:Weapon#Versatile

-Double: You can use a double weapon to fight as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.
+*Double*: You can use a double weapon to fight as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.
 You can choose to wield one end of a double weapon two-handed, but it cannot be used as a double weapon when wielded in this way—only one end of the weapon can be used in any given round.

-Light: Can be used for TWF
+*Light*: Can be used for TWF

-Limb: Is attached, Can hold another weapon, Can only be used if the relevant hand is free
+*Limb*: Is attached, Can hold another weapon, Can only be used if the relevant hand is free
     If it is magical and has weapon-like enhancements they only apply when actually wielding it (hand is free)
 Attached: (rare) A weapon with the Attached quality grants a +4 weapon bonus to your Maneuver Defense to prevent you being disarmed.
 However, donning or removing an Attached weapon is a full round action.

-Finesse (X): This weapon uses Dex instead of Str for toHit Rolls
+*Finesse (X)*: This weapon uses Dex instead of Str for toHit Rolls
     If there is a number listed, you need a minimum Dex; Otherwise you suffer an additional -4 Proficiency penalty Finesse-able (X): This weapon can be used as a finesse weapon if the user desires If there is a Dex requirement, that is only when using it as a finesse weapon

-Massive (X): This weapon has a minimum Str to use properly, suffering an additional -4 proficiency penalty if you do not meet it
+*Massive (X)*: This weapon has a minimum Str to use properly, suffering an additional -4 proficiency penalty if you do not meet it
     May never be wielded one-handed
     If the user is holding this weapon, and is surprised, they must still take a "draw weapon" action to use the weapon If the user has attached it to their back, then this weapon takes an extra move action to draw (Usually a full-round) and stow it
     Even if they have quickdraw that would only reduce it to the extra move action

-Improvised Weapon: Things often used as weapons, but not made for this
+*Improvised Weapon*: Things often used as weapons, but not made for this
     Always have a -4 proficiency penalty
     Usually 1d4, 20x2, 5ft range for thrown
     Usually filtered out of weapon lists

     Most weapons can be used in a strange manner as an improvised weapon (Shortened Polearms, Throwing strange Weapons)

-Reach (Xft-Yft): Can attack and threaten the listed squares, if only one number is supplied, then it can only do so at that precise range.
+*Reach (Xft-Yft)*: Can attack and threaten the listed squares, if only one number is supplied, then it can only do so at that precise range.
     Unthreatening: This reach weapon does not threaten any squares it can reach, and its attacks are treated like a ranged attack.

-Primitive: This weapon can be build with materials at hand, but it then gains the Fragile (1) Quality
+*Primitive*: This weapon can be build with materials at hand, but it then gains the Fragile (1) Quality

-Fragile (X): Cannot take the beating that sturdier weapons can.
+*Fragile (X)*: Cannot take the beating that sturdier weapons can.
 A fragile weapon gains the broken condition if the wielder rolls a natural 1 on an attack roll with the weapon.
 If a fragile weapon is already broken, the roll of a natural 1 destroys it instead.
 Masterwork and magical fragile weapons lack these flaws unless otherwise noted in the item description.

-Long: This weapon has trouble being used in confined spaces
+*Long*: This weapon has trouble being used in confined spaces
     Longbows, longStaves, Polearms, Great weapons
     Efficient Quiver can store them
     Stick in the ground as a "Sheathe?"